This page contains affiliate links, which means we may receive compensation if you complete a form.

 Do not falsify the documentation by using a fake pay stub generator.
-This is fraud.
+This is a fraud.
 It could lead to a criminal record.
 In addition, if you need to manufacture fake pay stubs, you are probably getting in over your head.

-The bank may require may require copies of recent tax returns in order to verify income.
-Expect this if you are self-employed as an independent contractor, 1099 employee, or you own a small business.
+The bank may require copies of recent tax returns in order to verify income.
+Expect this if you are self-employed as an independent contractor, 1099 employees, or you own a small business.
 An independent contractor sets his or her own hours and works outside the direct control of an employer.

 In this case, the bank needs to determine your net compensation after business expenses, so a 1099 statement by itself is insufficient.
 The lender will require a copy of Schedule C business expenses.

 You may need to complete IRS Form 4506-T (Request for Transcript of the tax return).
 The IRS then sends the tax return information directly to the lender for evaluation.